Skip to content

 GPS or GNSS can be brought indoors by using a GNSS repeater or active amplifiers and splitters.

-• GNSS repeaters transmit the signal wirelessly through the air to any device with a GNSS antenna in the room like laptops, smartphones, and IoT devices.
+• GNSS repeaters transmit the signal wirelessly to any device with an antenna.

-• Amplifiers and splitters are suitable for wired devices that have a physical GNSS port.
-Typical wired devices include measurement tools, timing equipment, and base stations.
+• Amplifiers and splitters are suitable for wired devices with a physical GNSS port.

 What is a GPS repeater?